Improving Robust Decisions with Data: The Decision Environment

 \begin{assumption} $P^{*} \in \mathcal{P}$. \end{assumption}

-This assumption also means that every DGP in the initial set can be the true DGP governing the experiments.
-In addition, the set $\mathcal{P}$ is assumed to be a closed and thus compact subset of $\Delta_{indep}(\Omega)$ and all the DGPs in the initial set have full support.\footnote{This is a standard assumption for studying the update of a set of probability measures.
-It also turns out to be important in establishing a Central Limit Theorem in this environment.
+What this assumption also means is that every DGP in the initial set could be the true one governing the experiments.
+In addition, assume the set $\mathcal{P}$ is compact and all $P \in \mathcal{P}$ have full support.\footnote{This is a standard assumption for studying the update of a set of probability measures.
+It is also used when establishing a Central Limit Theorem in this environment.
 See the proof of Lemma \ref{lem1} for details.} Let $\mathcal{P}_{i}$, $\mathcal{P}^{N}$ and $\mathcal{P}_{N}^{\infty}$ denote the sets of their corresponding marginals.

-Given a decision problem $D$, the DM can make a robust decision by keeping using the initial set of DGPs.
+Given a decision problem $D$, the DM can make a robust decision by using the initial set of DGPs.
 Formally, let the \emph{benchmark decision}, denoted by $c(D) \in D$, be given by